 If you want to apply for the grant, first complete the eligibility checklist.
 Second, you must submit a business case; and third, you must provide supporting documents.

 Code lists so they are understood correctly.
 Mark up ordered lists in HTML with the <ol> tag.

 WCAG quick reference: 1.3.1 Info and relationships – level A

-Ordinals, such as ‘firstly’ and ‘secondly’, are sometimes used in content written for government publications such as journals.
+Ordinals, such as ‘firstly’ and ‘secondly’, are sometimes used in content written for government publications such as journals and reports.
 In this type of content, they order thoughts without interrupting the flow of the text.
-Use them sparingly.
-If you want to use ‘thirdly’, rewrite instead.

 ‘Firstly’ and ‘secondly’ work as a pair.
 Don’t use one without the other.

-The committee responded in two ways.
+The committee responded in 2 ways.
 Firstly, they asked for an immediate adjournment of proceedings.
 Secondly, they sought clarification about their powers to subpoena witnesses.

 Use numerals without a suffix for dates.

 Regnal numbers are upper case roman numerals that are used for the titles of monarchs and popes and in family names.